How Soviet Security treated novelists in the 1930s

 The main aim of this dissertation is to reach a clearer understanding of how the Soviet security service operated during the 1930s, the constraints on them, the demands made of them and the setbacks that they endured, in order to try and establish a more nuanced image of their role in Soviet society at this time.

 Great shifts have been made in the historiography of the Soviet Union over the past 50 years or so,[29] from totalitarian interpretations, to revisionist ideas, and beyond to transnationalism and other interpretations, as will be detailed in the literature review later on in this chapter.
 However, much of the literature on the Soviet security service produced in the West still seems slightly superficial and mired in the terminology of the totalitarian school.[30]
 This is not a criticism, as access to sources in the period in which most of these accounts were written was limited, as already discussed.
 Many of these books, in particular Robert Conquest’s study of the NKVD, are anchored in the disgust that historians felt on discovering the reality of the purges, and as such are riven with moral judgment.
 This is an understandable response, and should not be rejected.
 However, it does little to bring us any closer to why these events took place.
 Furthermore, most of the larger studies of the security services were written in the Cold War period, and doubtless the conditions of that time had a very great impact on historians in the West, even if it was perhaps partially unconscious.
-One historian has even suggested that those scholars influenced by more recent schools of thought have ignored the security service, as their activities had too great a totalitarian element.[31]
+One historian has even suggested that scholars influenced by more recent schools of thought have ignored the security service, as their activities had too great a totalitarian element.[31]

 In answering these questions, this dissertation will put forward the following broad hypotheses.
 The Soviet security service took a huge interest in the world of the Soviet novelist, underpinned by Stalin’s continual attention on all cultural matters.
 Yet in their surveillance of the community of Soviet novelists, the Soviet security service was not able to regulate the cultural output of novelists absolutely.
-Mistakes were made throughout the 1930s, and material was published that was not in harmony with the party line, even at the very height of the terror.
-The reasons for this are complex, but they may include the high level of administrative reorganisations of the security services, as well as staffing problems within other institutions, such as Glavlit.
+Mistakes were made throughout the 1930s, and material was published that was not in harmony with the party line even at the very height of the terror.
+The reasons for this are complex, but they may include the high level of administrative reorganisations of the security services as well as staffing problems within other institutions, such as Glavlit.
+Furthermore it will be argued that while administrative and personnel problems were important, they can be seen as part of a wider situation within Soviet society in which, despite the best efforts of the Soviet leadership, the control of the Communist Party, its members and the security services themselves over society was not as total as some historians have portrayed it.

 1.5 Structure of the dissertation